web3validator/web34ever-identity/web34ever-self-identity.md

 ### Uptime Checker bot

-The Web3 Validator team has developed the checker bot that can monitor your node uptime.
+Web3 Validator team has developed the checker bot that can monitor your node uptime.
 We can implement it on various Cosmos SDK networks and will gladly add it to any new network!
 It's just super convenient:

 *Without installing any software (grafana, tenderduty, prometheus or etc.)